MicrosoftDocs/customer-voice/cv-docs/survey-text-format.md

 # Format text in a survey

-You can customize the look of your survey by changing the font, font style, font size, and color of the text.
+You can customize the look of your survey by changing the font style, font size, and color of the text.
 You can apply formatting to the following elements:

 - Survey title
 - Survey description